What Data Does Google Analytics Prohibit Collecting?

 Health information

-A recent lawsuit filed by a patient of the University of Chicago Medical Center has revealed that the medical center shared her health information with Google for predictive medical data analytics technology.
-While HIPAA does not explicitly prohibit sharing health information with technology companies, it requires informed consent from the patient.
-Therefore, companies should be cautious when collecting health information.
-While there are some exceptions, this practice should be avoided whenever possible.
-Here are some ways to ensure that your data remains secure.
+A recent lawsuit filed by a patient against the University of Chicago Medical Center has uncovered that the medical center shared her health information with Google for predictive medical data analytics.
+Although HIPAA does not explicitly prohibit sharing health information with technology companies, it does require informed consent from the patient.

-First, health-related data should be treated as private and protected, with incentives to avoid re-identification.
-While the privacy of health information is the highest priority, the residual risk of re-identification of de-identified data should be addressed.
 Companies should be held liable for unauthorized or intentional re-identification of de-identified data.
 Third, companies should be required to be transparent about the ways they use and disclose de-identified data.
 They should also provide full disclosure of the methodologies used to de-identify their data.

 Read more: How to Use Digital Marketing to Grow Your Local Business?